 The bandana protects your nose, ears, and your neck.
 It's a quick fix when you need something to protect you that can be easily taken off it needed.
 The bandana can also be used as a headband to protect your head or even used as a scarf!

-Sunscreen should be used each time you're in the sun.
+Broad spectrum sunscreen should be used each time you face exposure to the sun.
 Use sunscreen on all areas of the body where your skin is exposed.
 You should use a sunscreen with an SPF of 15 or more.

 You'll also want to ensure that the sunscreen has both UVB and UVA protection as well.
 Apply your sunscreen every couple of hours to ensure optimal protection.
+Even on cloudy days you should apply sunscreen!
 You should reapply your sunscreen more often if you're sweating heavily or if you're spending time in the water.